stagfoo/fairybread/README.md

     }
 </style>
 ```
-`sheet.id` is the scoping class that you can attached appropriately for example at the top of a component.
+`sheet.id` is the scoping class (excluding the .) that you can attached appropriately for example at the top of a component.

 ## Specials
-now I know all you designer types love the fonts and keyframes so you can add these as well.
+Now I know all you designer types love the fonts and keyframes so you can add these as well.
 ```js
 sheet.addSpecial(`
   @import url('https://fonts.googleapis.com/css?family=Sacramento');